 Don't cherry-pick individual best practices.
 Successful AI transformation requires coordinated execution across strategy, talent, operating model, technology, data, and adoption.
 Consider working with specialized partners who understand both AI technologies and the unique requirements of financial services.

-Design your AI systems with clear human-in-the-loop protocols.
-Determine:
+Design your AI systems with clear human-in-the-loop protocols:

 At Vantage Point, we've seen firsthand how financial services firms can successfully navigate their AI transformation journeys.
 Our approach aligns with McKinsey's findings on what distinguishes high performers: